Hepatitis B vaccine

 Free vaccines through immunisation programs

-For babies, the first dose of hepatitis B is administered within seven days following birth.
+For babies, the first dose of hepatitis B is administered at birth or within seven days following birth.
 Hepatitis B vaccination at birth: Why your baby needs it (PDF 132KB) provides valuable information for parents-to-be on why this immunisation is recommended.

 Other people may also be eligible to receive free immunisation.
 You may need a blood test before the first vaccine is given to check you have not already had exposure to the virus.
 For more information see High Risk Hepatitis B Immunisation Program, or talk to your doctor.